 How to build excellent order confirmation emails

+We all know that the order fulfilment is an important part of any ecommerce store.
 A good order confirmation email consists of 5 elements: The confirmation, the order, the shipment details, the payment details, and business details.

 The anatomy of this specific order confirmation email from Postable shows you how these elements work together.